 Melody’s COVID-19 tracker study of more than 2000 adults, carried out three times across five months, reveals that UK shopping habits have transformed over the past five months of COVID-19.
 The big winner is Amazon – the number of people who say they purchase on Amazon more often jumping from 19% in April to 29% in August 2020.

 These broader changes can also be seen in health & wellness.
 According to Kantar TGI data, 75% of UK vitamin and supplement users visited Amazon in the last 7 days, increasing to 88% in the last 4 weeks.
 Kantar also found the number of people who purchased health & beauty products online (last 6mths) increased from 11.5m to 13m between September’19 and June’20.
 This now equates to 1 in 4 adults (24.3%).

 These new online shopping habits look set to stay.
-Melody found one in five shoppers (20%) now believe they will maintain new online shopping habits when the pandemic is over, up from the 12% who thought that way five months ago.
+Our Amazon agency found one in five shoppers (20%) now believe they will maintain new online shopping habits when the pandemic is over, up from the 12% who thought that way five months ago.